candyapplecorn/dumlru/README.md

 ![Insert - Wrapper for Push](assets/linkedlistinsert.png)

 Insert wraps around _push, ensuring only Nodes get inserted.
+By making the sentinel node's next and previous point to itself, the same code can be used for inserting the first element into the list as for any subsequent elements.
+The sentinel node removes the need to add branching statements.

 ![_Push code](assets/linkedlist_push.png)